-We live in a time of division and strife.
+We, like Ronald Reagan, live in a time of division and strife.
 Sometimes the differences of opinion in America seem too big to bridge.
-Ronald Reagan lived in such a time.
-His ideas were met with derision and scorn.
+Living in such a time, President Reagan's ideas were met with derision and scorn.

 But fast forward a few years, and people were praising him and calling him “the great communicator.”
 What happened?
 What made the difference?

 His success is part of the answer.
-As time passed, people could see his ideas were working.
+As time passed, people could see his policies were working.

 But how did Ronald Reagan become a beloved leader to whom many look for guidance, even today?
 Why did someone like President Obama, his idealogical opposite, try to copy his style?

-How did Ronald Reagan become a great communicator, and what can we learn from him?
+How did Ronald Reagan become a great communicator, and what can we learn from him today?

-Here are five things he did to communicate effectively that we can do too.
+Here are five things he did to communicate effectively that we, and our children, can do too.

 Prepare and Practice